pocketaces2/playwright-acme-test/README.md

     1. Create a feature file
     2. Create a hooks.ts file to run before and after steps for all features (init browser + page)
-    3. Create a cucumber.js file
+    3. Create a cucumber.mjs file

 TODO

-Paste the command ‘npx cucumber-js -p test_runner –tags  @demo’ .
-Copy the failed test snippets in the steps file - commit Fill in the business logic steps
-Remove previous PW only tests
-Add reporting/screenshoting/feature file nav support
+Add reporting/screenshoting/feature file nav support Look into cucumber world object a bit more with Global.